khilang/khi/README.md

 document to **LaTeX**.

 Notes:
+- Here, we distinguish between regular LaTeX commands and preprocessor macros.
+Both are represented by Khi patterns, but a macro ends with `!`.
 - **Khi** does not natively support optional arguments.
 This is instead handled by ending a command name with an apostrophe.
 - Tables are compiled to tabulation syntax.
 For example, `[1|0; 0|1]` is compiled